vuejs/vuepress/packages/docs/docs/guide/basic-config.md

 :::

 ::: warning Note
 Be aware that although there are multiple config formats available, only one config file can be applied at a time.
+The priority is *.js > *.toml > *.yml.
 :::

 ## Theme Configuration